dotnet/maintenance-packages/package-support-policy.md

 - [System.Text.Json](https://www.nuget.org/packages/System.Text.Json), which is part of the shared framework, but is also available as a NuGet package.
 - [Microsoft.Extensions.Configuration.Abstractions](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.Abstractions), which is exclusively released as a NuGet package.

-Note that the source code of those two packages is hosted in the [dotnet/runtime](https://github.com/dotnet/runtime) repo.
+Note that the source code of those two packages lives in the [dotnet/runtime](https://github.com/dotnet/runtime) repo.

-On the other hand, the packages that come out from the maintenance-packages repo have a separate, independent release cadence, meaning their servicing releases will come out of this repo and will not be bound by any pre-defined release schedule.
+On the other hand, the packages that come out from the dotnet/maintenance-packages repo have a separate, independent release cadence, meaning their servicing releases will come out of this repo and will not be bound by any pre-defined release schedule.

-These are packages that originally had their source code hosted in branches that are already out of support, but the packages themselves are still in-support, because they target frameworks that are still supported.
-Some examples:

-- [System.Xml.XPath.XmlDocument](https://www.nuget.org/packages/System.Xml.XPath.XmlDocument) - Its source code used to be hosted in the .NET Core 1.1 branch.
-- [System.Buffers](https://www.nuget.org/packages/System.Buffers) - Its source code used to be hosted in the .NET Core 2.1 branch.
-- [Microsoft.Bcl.HashCode](https://www.nuget.org/packages/Microsoft.Bcl.HashCode) - Its source code used to be hosted in the.NET Core 3.1 branch.
-- [System.Net.WebSockets.WebSocketProtocol](https://www.nuget.org/packages/System.Net.WebSockets.WebSocketProtocol) - Its source code used to be hosted in the .NET 5.0 branch.

 ## End of support

 A package will be supported for as long as it targets frameworks that are still supported.
-For example: [System.Numerics.Vectors](https://www.nuget.org/packages/System.Json#supportedframeworks-body-tab) will is supported because it provides an implementation on .NET Framework 4.6.2, which is still in support.
+For example: [System.Numerics.Vectors](https://www.nuget.org/packages/System.Json#supportedframeworks-body-tab) is supported because it provides an implementation on .NET Framework 4.6.2, which is still in support.

 ## Reporting issues

-If you find an issue in an assembly that is hosted in this repo, please report it in our central repo: https://github.com/dotnet/runtime/issues/new/choose.
+If you find an issue in an assembly that lives in this repo, please report it in our central repo: https://github.com/dotnet/runtime/issues/new/choose.

 ## Should I consume this package?
 Which version should I consume?